BlumeRyan/VoronTools/OSUpgrade.md

     ![image](img/os/ssh1.png)

     **NOTE**: If you get an error about ssh not wanting to connect, remove the offending line from the file shown in the error message.
-This is not someone hax0ring you, its just that the ssh key for the pi changed.
+This is not someone hacking you, its just that the ssh key for the pi changed.

 10. Update all the software to current